Ception/alohakush/README.md

 - [Next.js 14 Documentation](https://nextjs.org/docs) - comprehensive guide on features and APIs of Next.js 14.
 - [Interactive Next.js Tutorial](https://nextjs.org/learn) - a step-by-step guide to learn Next.js.

-For insights into Sanity.io and how it integrates with Next.js, visit:
+For insights into Strapi and how it integrates with Next.js, visit:

-- [Sanity.io Documentation](https://www.sanity.io/docs) - detailed information on using Sanity.io as a content management system.
+- [Strapi Documentation](https://strapi.io/documentation) - detailed information on using Strapi as a content management system.